-A set of wings was donated to the musuem and they were on display for some years at the Royal New Zealand Air Force Museum at Wigram Christchurch, fitted to a Hind fuselage put together by Don Subritzky.
+A set of wings were donated to the museum and they were on display for some years at the Royal New Zealand Air Force Museum at Wigram Christchurch, fitted to a Hind fuselage put together by Don Subritzky.
 This was on display for a few years before all parts were returned to Don's collection based north of Auckland.

 - similar Hind to the Motat example being worked on at Dairy Flat (Richard Wesley)